Goldington

 The boundaries of Goldington are approximately The Spires and Aspire estates to the north, Norse Road to the east, Goldington Road to the south, with Church Lane and Bow Hill to the west.
-The northern part of the area is sometimes known as Elms Farm.
+Part of the area is known as Elms Farm.

 History

-Before becoming part of Bedford town, Goldington was a separate village which grew up along the road between Bedford and Cambridge, more recently known as A428 road.
+Before becoming part of the town of Bedford, Goldington was a separate village which grew up along the road between Bedford and Cambridge, more recently known as the A4280.
 St Mary's Church in Goldington has parish registers going back to 1559.

 In August 1645 Major Walter Baskerville, a Royalist cavalry Officer, was killed in a skirmish in Goldington.
 Goldington Hall (a small mansion) was built in the 1650s.
 The Hall was rebuilt in 1874.

-In 1931 the parish had a population of 1440.
-On 1 April 1934 the parish was abolished with the southern part of the merged with Bedford and the northern rural parts becoming part of Ravensden and Renhold.
-The area was greatly expanded to the north in the 1960s and 70s, seeing the return of some of the original parish lost in 1934.
-This expansion included the development of the Elms Farm estate and the Church Lane shopping parade.
-The Poppyfields estate was developed in the area in the 1990s.
+Goldington parish, including Putnoe and parts of Ravensden and Brickhill, was part of the Hundred of Barford.
+An Act of Enclosure for Goldington came in 1852, later than other Bedfordshire parishes beside the River Great Ouse.
+The Act only affected 27 per cent of the parish as Newnham and Putnoe were enclosed in mediæval times.
+In 1931, at the last census before the parish was abolished on 1 April 1934, Goldington had a population of 1,440.
+The southern part of the parish was merged with Bedford and the northern rural parts became part of Ravensden and Renhold.
+Elms Farm comprising 301 acre north of Goldington village was purchased by Bedford Borough Council in 1950 and built on in the 1960s and 70s.
+The Poppyfields estate was developed in the 1990s.

+Goldington Power Station was commissioned in June 1955 and decommissioned in October 1983.
+It had four cooling towers, and two chimneys at 91m tall.
+It was demolished in 1986-87 and by 1996 the area had been replaced by a housing estate.

 In the 21st century The Spires and Aspire housing estates have been constructed on the northern boundary of Goldington.
 These newer estates are in the civil parish of Renhold.

 After many years as a pub, the old Goldington Hall became semi-derelict and was the scene of a small fire in 2008.
 It is now a private residence.

 Coplan Estates were appointed to re-develop the Church Lane shopping area in 2006, and an old pub called The Century was demolished in 2008.
 However the recession of the late 2000s delayed further progress.
 Phase one of the regeneration saw the Aldi supermarket being constructed at the site and this opened in summer 2010.
 An Iceland supermarket and medical centre were opened in 2015, with the Church Lane Community Centre refurbished in 2016.

 The Queens Tavern pub on Queens Drive was closed in 2017 and replaced with a Co-op Food store.

 Goldington Castle, a motte-and-bailey castle, was built sometime after 1066, but is not actually in Goldington despite its name.
 The castle is located in the neighbouring area of Newnham.